YellowCucumber23/Riot-API-Project/README.md

-Clone repositories then run:
+Clone repositories then install packages and independencies using:
 ```
 npm install
 ```

-to install all packages
+After run server.py first and then run App.js